The Revived Jack-in-the-Green

 It was from Whitstable’s fame for oysters that the name Oyster Morris was adopted by a group of women who began to dance in the mid 1970s.
 The men soon followed, so that Oyster Morris now has a men’s side and a women’s side.
 They dance a vigorous Cotswold style.
 The music, played mainly on melodeons, or sometimes a flute, is a mixture of traditional and original tunes arranged to complement their dancing.

-In 1983 Mo Johnson built a Jack-in-the-Green in the back garden of the ‘Dog and Bell’ pub .
-An off shoot of the Covent Garden Jack Mo was inspired by a photograph taken by contemporary historian Thankful Sturdee of the original Fowlers troop with their Jack in the Green c.1900.
+In 1984 Mo Johnson and Andy Lamb built a Jack-in-the-Green in the back garden of the ‘Dog and Bell’ pub in Deptford.
+Mo was inspired by a photograph taken by contemporary historian Thankful Sturdee of the original Fowlers troop with their Jack in the Green c.1900.
 The revived Jack was paraded with Blackheath Morris (a side morphed from the Blackheath Foot’n’Death Men who used to dance at events featuring bands like Hawkwind and the Pink Fairies).

 The current Fowlers Troop Jack goes out on the streets of South East London or the City of London each May Day accompanied by the current Fowler’s Troop a wonderful collection of costumed figures.
 The Deptford Jack often used to meet up with the now rarely sighted City of London Jack in the Green on May Day.
 When May Day fell on the Bank Holiday Monday both the Deptford and City of London Jacks often went to Hastings to join with the Hastings Jack in the Green in the celebrations.
 This last occurred in 2012.
 The Jack stands at around 11 feet tall when lifted.
 Graham Newson who took on the mantle as keeper and main carrier of the Jack in the early 90’s customised the interior of the Jack to include storage space for essentials including cigarettes, beer tankard a repair kit, a change of clothes and on occasions a set of morris sticks.
-After 30 years the original frame for the Deptford Jack in the Green was past its best and so, in 2015, a new metal frame was created specially and paid for from a fund left by Doug Adams who was the lead musician of Fowler’s Troop.
+After 30 years the original frame for the Deptford Jack in the Green (which was funded by Kevin Coyle the late landlord of The Dog and Bell pub) was past its best and so, in 2015, a new metal frame was created specially and paid for from a fund left by the late Doug Adams who was the lead musician of Fowler’s Troop.
 The Jack was christened at the start of the 2015 May Day procession.
 The Jack is usually dressed on April 30th at the Dog & Bell pub.